Who are we?

 Sun Valley GC (Sun Valley) – Dan & Mel Jackson, Paul & Steph Martyn

-Grace GC (Blaxland) – Jeff & Claire Meijnderts, Stuart & Marion Brooking
+Venture GC (Blaxland) – Jeff & Claire Meijnderts, Bruce & Sue Coomer, Geeta

-Renew GC (Blaxland) – Heidi & Andrew Gombossy, Robin & Lisette Volpi
+Renew GC (Blaxland) – Robin & Lisette Volpi

 Riverview GC (Mt Riverview) – Tim & Katie Small

-Staff – Dave Miles, Toby Dedden, Cameron Henderson & Annie Dedden
+Staff – Dave Miles, Toby Dedden, Tim Foskett, Cameron Henderson & Annie Dedden

-Pastoral Care TeamDave Miles, Anita Miles, Hope Foskett, Marion Brooking, Toby Dedden, Anita Miles & Annie Dedden
+Pastoral Care TeamDave Miles, Anita Miles, Hope Foskett, Marion Brooking, Toby Dedden & Annie Dedden

 Elders (pictured) – Dave Miles & Stuart Brooking